mloberg/mloberg.github.com/_posts/2013-02-26-quick-tip-protect-important-ec2-instances.md

 ---
 layout: blog
-title: Quick Tip: Protect Important EC2 Instances
+title: "Quick Tip: Protect Important EC2 Instances"
 description: Accidentally deleted your production database instance on EC2?
 Prevent that from happening again.
 ---
 I did something really stupid today.
 I was doing a load test with [Bees With Machine Guns!](https://github.com/newsapps/beeswithmachineguns) that I thought was only going to hit Apache, and not the database.
 Turns out there is a small database call on the page I was hitting, and caused the database to spike.
 I tried exiting out of Bees, but it wouldn't.
 The site started to crash, so I went to terminate the bee instances in the AWS console, but didn't realize I had the production database selected.
 After hitting terminate, all hell broke loose.